devops-recipes/provision-aws-ansible/README.md

 * When the job completes, you should now see all of the instances terminated in EC/2

 With this approach, your entire team can easily manage infrastructure provisioning as a dedicated pipeline or incorporate on-demand provisioning as a step in an end-to-end testing scenario.

+Additional notes:
+* This sample uses [dynamic inventory](http://docs.ansible.com/ansible/intro_dynamic_inventory.html#example-aws-ec2-external-inventory-script).
+You can also use static inventory by updating the inventory/static_hosts file.
+To turn off dynamic inventory, comment out the config in inventory/base.

 ### AWS integration
 ![AWS Integration](https://github.com/devops-recipes/provision-aws-ansible/blob/master/public/resources/images/provision-aws-ansible-integration.png)